Often we don’t think much about baptism until we’re asked to be a godparent, or our own child is baptised. I know I didn’t.

 It’s hard for us to stay believing when so many things in life try to pull us away from God and that’s why we need God’s Spirit to strengthen us and help us to stay close and believing.

-And your godchild needs you to help them to stay close and believing too.
+And your child/godchild needs you to help them to stay close and believing too.

 This passage from Titus 3:5-7 (TLB) sums up baptism perfectly: